-Alcohol The intoxicating agent in beverage alcohol, ethyl alcohol or othe molecular weight alcohol including methyl or isopropyl alcohol.
-Alcohol Testing The collection of a specimen, screening, analysis and confirmation testing for alcohol concentration in blood (breathalyzer), urine or saliva.
-Authorized To be designated or assigned to perform a specific type of duty or duties, to use specified equipment or vehicles and/or to be present in a given location at a specified time.
+Alcohol The intoxicating agent in beverage alcohol, ethyl alcohol or of molecular weight alcohol including methyl or isopropyl alcohol.
+Alcohol Testing The collection of a specimen, screening, analysis and confirmation testing for alcohol concentration in blood (breathalyzer), urine or sa Authorized To be designated or assigned to perform a specific type of duty duties, to use specified equipment or vehicles and/or to be pregiven location at a specified time.